What Is a Mesothelioma Class Action Lawsuit?

 Asbestos Trust Funds

-When a manufacturer files for bankruptcy, all legal action against them stops, and they can no longer be sued.
-Manufacturers of asbestos-containing products that went bankrupt were also forced to establish asbestos trust funds if they wanted to stay in business.
+When a company files for bankruptcy, all legal action against them stops.
+In the late 1980s, many manufacturers of asbestos-containing products that declared bankruptcy to avoid mesothelioma lawsuits were forced to establish asbestos trust funds to compensate asbestos victims.

-An estimated $30 Billion has been set aside in asbestos trust funds for victims of asbestos exposure.
+An estimated $30 billion is currently available in asbestos trust funds for present and future victims of asbestos exposure.

-Asbestos trust funds have established values for different types of asbestos-related diseases, and mesothelioma awards the most money in almost every case.
-Mesothelioma victims can access a portion of this money if they used asbestos-containing products made by manufacturers that established trusts.
+Asbestos trust funds have fixed payouts for different types of asbestos-related diseases.
+A mesothelioma diagnosis awards the most money in almost every case.
+Mesothelioma victims might be able to access a portion of this money if they worked with or around asbestos products made by manufacturers that established these trusts.

-Experienced mesothelioma lawyers can help victims determine which asbestos trust funds they may qualify for and take the legal steps needed to secure this compensation.
+We can help you determine which asbestos trust funds you may qualify for and take the legal steps needed to secure this compensation.
+Get started right now.

 - Burial and memorial services